Addressing Buyer Rescission in the Timeshare Industry

-And don’t forget the consumer!
-Adopting a more open, forthright, and affordable approach to every aspect of the timeshare purchasing process will benefit buyers as well.
-As Dr. Gregory tells Weir, “from a buyer’s perspective, it will be a positive outcome if we can alleviate some of their regret at time of purchase.”
+Let’s not overlook the benefits to the consumer.
+Adopting a more transparent, straightforward, and affordable strategy throughout the timeshare buying experience will undoubtedly serve buyers well.
+As Dr. Gregory shared with Weir, “from a buyer’s perspective, it will be a positive outcome if we can alleviate some of their regret at time of purchase.”

-Have any questions or concerns?
-Led by Attorney Michael D. Finn with 50 years of experience, the Finn Law Group is a consumer protection firm specializing in timeshare law.
+Led by Attorney Michael D. Finn with 50 years of legal experience, the Finn Law Group is a consumer protection firm specializing in timeshare law.
 Our lawyers understand vacation ownership as well as the many pitfalls of the secondary market of timeshare resales.
 If you feel you have been victimized by a timeshare company, contact our offices for a free consultation.
 Know your rights as a consumer and don’t hesitate to drop us a line with any questions or concerns.